Mark Waugh

 Mark Edward Waugh AM (born 2 June 1965) is an Australian cricket commentator and former international cricketer, who represented Australia in Test matches from early 1991 to late 2002, after previously making his One Day International (ODI) debut in 1988.
+Waugh was a part of the Australian team that won the 1999 Cricket World Cup.

-Waugh is younger than his twin brother Steve by a few minutes.
+Waugh is younger than his twin brother Steve Waugh by a few minutes.
 Dean Waugh, another of Mark's brothers, is also a cricketer, having played both first-class and List A cricket in Australia for New South Wales.
-His nephew and Steve's son, Austin, was selected in the Australian under-19 team.
+His nephew and Steve's son, Austin Waugh, was selected in the Australian under-19 team.
 He was previously a national selector, holding that position until August 2018.
 On 15 May 2018, he announced his intentions to swap national selector duties for a TV commentating role with Fox Sports.

 Key achievements

 Waugh was primarily a right-handed batsman who batted in the No. 4 position in Test matches.
 He was also a handy medium pace bowler, but changed to an off-spin bowler after back injuries restricted him.
 Waugh is regarded as one of the best slip fielders ever to play cricket and held the world record for most Test catches by a non-wicketkeeper until Rahul Dravid broke it in 2009.

 He began as an all-rounder in the Australian ODI team, but he later focussed on batting and progressed to opening the batting, where he excelled and became Australia's leading one day runscorer.
 His three centuries at the 1996 Cricket World Cup made him the first batsman to ever achieve this feat, with the record later equaled by Indian captain Sourav Ganguly at the 2003 Cricket World Cup.
 This record was later broken by India's Rohit Sharma in 2019 Cricket World Cup with 5 centuries.
 A fourth century in the 1999 Cricket World Cup made him the only Australian to score four centuries and more than 1000 runs in World Cup competition.
-He also became the leading Australian run-scorer and century maker in ODIs during the 1999 tournament as well.
+He was the 2nd highest scorer for Australia in the World Cup, behind his brother Steve.

 Waugh is regarded as one of the most elegant and gifted stroke makers to ever play the game and his stylish strokeplay was likened to that of Stan McCabe, Alan Kippax, Victor Trumper, Charlie Macartney and Greg Chappell.